raul-izquierdo/english/sources/@Repasar/The Individual.md

 dar un susto = to give a fright
     ?
 Me diste un susto : `You gave me a fright`

+necesita un poco de ánimo = `He needs a bit of a boost`
+    ?
+Está un pco desanimado, necesita un poco de ánimo : `He feels a bit down, he needs a bit of a boost`

 ## Growing Up.
 Family and Education

 la gente entre 30 y 40 años